Skip to contents

 Migrating an existing theme

-You can convert any Visual Studio Code/Positron or TextMate theme to RStudio format.
-Here’s how:
+You can convert any Visual Studio Code, Positron or TextMate theme to RStudio format.
+Here is how:

-1. Use your favorite Visual Studio Code/Positron or TextMate theme file or the URL of an online theme.
+1. Start with a Visual Studio Code, Positron or TextMate theme file, or a URL to an online theme.

 2. Use the convert_to_rstudio_theme() function to convert and install it: